FOSSEE/st-scripts/getting_started_with_for.rst

 {{{ switch to next slide, problem statement of exercise 1 }}}

 Write a for loop which iterates through a list of numbers and find the square root of each number.
-Also make a new list with the square roots and print it at the end.
+::

+    numbers are 1369, 7225, 3364, 7056, 5625, 729, 7056, 576, 2916

 .. #[nishanth]: making new list with square roots induces extra complication
                 like appending which has no use case here
-::

-    numbers are 1369, 7225, 3364, 7056, 5625, 729, 7056, 576, 2916

 .. #[Nishanth]: The problem focuses more on square root and creation
                 of list.
 The problem must be simple and focusing on